Sylvia Finds A Way

 NOW AVAILABLE IN MANY BARNES & NOBLES STORES IN US!

-fawn wants to stay up, but as night falls, he finds that his friends are already fast asleep.
+It's bedtime in the forest and Fawn wants to stay up."Does Fox stay up late?
+Are squirrels still playing up high in the trees?
+But, as night falls, Fawn finds that his friends are already fast asleep.

 On a star-sprinkled night, Owlet watches the animals settle down.
 "Who tucks Fawn in?
 Who cuddles Cub?" asks wide-awake Owlet.
 But as night turns to dawn, it's Owlet who needs a goodnight hug.
 Tiger Tales US/Little Tiger UK, 2015